- Be sure not to neglect your lookout during this lesson

-W2= Vector of Weight in the direction of flight replaces Propulsion
+- W2= Vector of Weight in the direction of flight

-- When the horizon is low, the airspeed is decreasing -> high pitch attitude.
+When the horizon is low (nose is high), the airspeed is decreasing -> high pitch attitude.

-- When the horizon becomes high, the airspeed is increasing -> low pitch attitude.
+When the horizon becomes high (nose is low), the airspeed is increasing -> low pitch attitude.

 If you want to maintain a certain airspeed you can simply set the associated pitch attitude.
 It may take a while for the airspeed to increase or decrease to the desired airspeed value but with every pitch attitude below the horizon, there is an associated airspeed value.
 When the nose is pointing above the horizon (high pitch attitude), the airspeed will keep decreasing.

-Method 2: When the airspeed decreases (when the glider slows down), less air hits the glider, therefore the noise will go down.
-You will notice that it becomes silent around you.
-At higher airspeeds a lot of air hits the surface of the glider and you will hear a lot of noise.
-In other words, it is possible to use your ears as airspeed indicators, simply by listening to the changes in air volume.
-Changes in the volume of the surrounding air indicate airspeed changes.
+Method 2: When the airspeed decreases (when the glider slows down), less air hits the glider, making less noise.
+At higher airspeeds a lot of air hits the surface of the glider; it gets noisier.
+In other words, it is possible to use your ears as airspeed indicators, simply by listening to the changes in the sound of the airflow.
+Changes in the sound of the surrounding air indicate airspeed changes.

-If you are sitting in the glider just before take-off, you will see the horizon as a horizontal line in the canopy, and the wings will be level.
-During flight, when you look at the wingtips, you will notice that they are both positioned a little bit above the horizon.
+During flight, when you look at the wing tips, you will notice that they are both positioned a little bit above the horizon.
 This is because the wings are flexible so they bend upwards.
 This makes it hard to judge whether you are flying level by looking sideways.
 In fact, it is easier to detect a small bank angle (angle between the wings and the horizon) when you look straight over the nose of your glider.
 In the beginning, you might find it difficult to keep the wings level.
 This will become easier when you become more experienced.
 Try to adopt the same seating position before every flight so the relative position of the horizon remains the same.